Dadido3/D3pixelbot/pixelcanvas.io.md

 `TODO`

-Idea (Using headless browser with custom page showing a recpatcha):
+Idea (Using headless browser with custom page showing a recaptcha):

 1. Create some valid fingerprint on start
 2. Authenticate with that fingerprint